stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

-### Creating Tenant
+## Creating Tenant

-Bill, the cluster admin, receives a new request from Acme Corp.'s CTO asking for a new tenant for Anna's team.
+Bill the cluster-admin receives a new request from Acme Corp.'s CTO asking for a new tenant for Anna's team.

 Bill creates a new tenant `bluesky` in the cluster according to the tenant's profile: